Bangaro/Bangaro/README.md

 ### Some technologies that I can work with are:

-- JAVA Core
 - Spring Boot
+- ASP .NET
 - Javascript/ES6
 - NodeJs/EXPRESS
-- NestJs
 - Postman
 - Git & Github
-- MongoDB
 - SQL
 - HTML
 - React